warcrimesdocument/warcrimesdocument.github.io/index.markdown

 Every day they are causing injuries to my head during all my waking hours in different amounts of intensities, some of the time causing severe pains.
 The damage occasionally results in an ache in my head which can persist for days and where it gets intensely stronger if I strain my body in any way.
+They cause substantial changes to my emotional state during long periods of time in order to torture me.
+They cause extensive inhibitions of my memory and thought processes in order to impair any kind of thinking.
 They are torturing me every day and it starts as soon as I wake up.
 One of them instantly begins to frequently harass and insult me and cause damage to my head.

 Each day they are causing extensive deteriorations of my brain and my mental state in order